Commit-Gated

 Execution Causality Binding

 Side effects require a state identifier equal to the canonical pointer at evaluation time.
-The gate is non-bypassable by structural design.
+The gate enforces I3 in any conformant implementation.

 01